 Minor changes to this handbook for style and clarity may be made by the Director of Graduate Studies with the approval of the department's Graduate Studies Committee.
-The version posted on the History Department website is the official version.
-The Handbook in force at the time the student is admitted to the program is the one that applies to them.
+Policy changes may be made with the approval of the full department.
+The version of the Handbook posted on the History Department website is the official version.
+In general, the handbook in force at the time the student is admitted to the program is the one that applies to them.
+When major changes to the handbook are introduced, the graduate coordinator will notify all students.
+Students who have not yet passed their oral exams and prospectus defense will choose whether they would like the newest changes to apply to them.
+Students who have passed their oral exams and prospectus defense may petition the Graduate Studies Committee to request that the changes apply to them.
+In all cases, the graduate coordinator will record student decisions and notify their advisors.